 This Step 1 allows students to explore teaching as a career at no cost.
-Following an introduction to the theory and practice behind excellent inquiry-based science and mathematics instruction, candidates teach lessons in elementary classrooms to obtain firsthand experience in planning and implementation.
-Master teachers: Step 1 instructors chosen for their experience and success in secondary classrooms: provide candidates direct exposure to people who love teaching and view it as a rewarding career choice.
-Mentor teachers at the low-socioeconomic schools where candidates teach their prepared lessons demonstrate effective teaching techniques and classroom management skills, giving the future teachers a true taste of working in a supportive, diverse educational setting.
-The purpose of Step 1 is to have students explore the possibility of teaching in science, mathematics, or computer science.
-Students teach science or mathematics lessons in local, high-need elementary classrooms and obtain first-hand experience with planning and implementing inquiry-based curriculum.
-The course instructor introduces students to the theory and practice behind excellent inquiry-based science and mathematics instruction, guides them through the process of designing and preparing to teach lessons, and assesses their progress toward course objectives.
+Following an introduction to the theory and practice behind excellent inquiry-based science and mathematics instruction, students teach lessons in elementary classrooms to obtain firsthand experience in planning and implementation.
+The goal of Step 1 is to have students explore the possibility of teaching in science, mathematics, or computer science.
+Students teach science or mathematics lessons in local elementary classrooms and obtain first-hand experience with planning and implementing inquiry-based curriculum.

 EHS 126.
 Step 2: Inquiry Based Lesson Designs.
 1 Hour.

-In Step 2 students continue developing the lesson planning skills learned in EHS 125: Step 1 as they become familiar with exemplary middle school science curricula.
-After observing a lesson being taught in a local school district classroom, students work alone or in pairs to themselves plan and teach three inquiry-based lessons to sixth, seventh, or eighth graders.
+In Step 2, students continue developing the lesson planning skills learned in EHS 125: Step 1.
+After observing a lesson being taught in a local school district classroom, students plan and teach three inquiry-based lessons to sixth, seventh, or eighth graders.
 Middle school science or mathematics classrooms are selected both for the diversity of the student body and the quality of the classroom teachers, who serve as mentors for the Step 2 students assigned to them.
-By the end of Step 2, students are usually able to make a decision about whether to pursue teacher certification through the UTeach program.
-In addition to the unique Core Components and Course Objectives listed below, all UTeach courses are designed in accordance with the UTeach Course Design Principles.

 Prerequisites: EHS 125 [Min Grade: C]